 If eating less than the required amount for the day, then after three-consecutive days of malnutrition, a negative-temporary point is inflicted against one of the character’s quality max scores.
 After five consecutive days, one degree of exhaustion sets in.
 Exhaustion from starvation cannot be restored by normal rest until proper nutrition occurs.
 A normal day of eating will remove a negative-temporary point.
-As with dehydration, any quality could be affected; thus, one is selected at random.Poisons
+As with dehydration, all qualities are affected simultaneously.Poisons

 Poison is a substance that is introduced into a creature’s system which causes a damaging effect.
 Poisons come in the following four types: